Our Corporate Tax experts help businesses manage tax compliance

 Trivial benefits are capped at a total of £300 per tax year for directors, office holders and their families.

-Trivial benefits can provide more scope for employers to provide Christmas gifts and parties, although with no legislative provision to increase the £50 cap for inflation, the amount itself may become trivial over time.
+Trivial benefits can provide more scope for employers to provide Christmas gifts and parties, although with no legislative provision to increase the £50 cap for inflation, the amount itself is becoming trivial over time.

 Christmas is often the time for office parties and is a great way of making employees feel valued.